bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

     +-------------------------------------------------------+--------------------------------------------------------------------------+

-    If you deploy an :file:`app.yaml` in an application zip file, it must be placed now in the subfolder :file:`config`.
+    If you deploy an :file:`app.yaml` in an application zip file, it must be placed now in the sub-folder :file:`config`.
 For compatibility reasons the old legacy place in the root of the full application deployment zip is still supported for the time being.